-The Overline interchange ("the interchange" )is the flagship application of Overline creating decentralized markets without the use of validators, relayers, or centralization of any kind.
-For background on the technology and motivations, feel free to review the official Overline whitepaper, this page answering the question "What Is the Overline interchange?", and the community discussion happening in both EMB Nation & the Advanced Telegram channel.
+The Overline Desktop App ("desktop app") is the flagship application of Overline creating decentralized markets without the use of validators, relayers, or centralization of any kind.
+For background on the technology and motivations, feel free to review this page answering the question "What Is the Overline Desktop App?", and the community discussion happening in both EMB Nation & the Advanced Telegram channel.

-This guide will serve as a comprehensive guide on how to navigate the features and functionalities of the Overline interchange.
+This page will serve as a comprehensive guide on how to navigate the features and functionalities of the Overline Desktop App.
 Though designed to be easily followed by any skill level, this guide is recommended for users who are experienced in the crypto space.

-Before using the interchange, you must first install the application.
+Before using the desktop, you must first install the application.

-With both the application running in tandem with a connected miner, you will be able to execute trades on the interchange anytime, anywhere with anyone in the world.
+With both the application running in tandem with a connected miner, you will be able to execute trades on the desktop app anytime, anywhere with anyone in the world.